Find Your Perfect School

 Indeed, a degree that can usher in a wealth of benefits and handsome compensation is quite the attraction to students.
 The Bureau of Labor Statistics names the medical field as one of the most lucrative choices.
-Psychiatrists, surgeons, obstetricians and gynecologists, and anesthesiologists are paid handsomely, averaging an annual wage of $208,000.
+Psychiatrists, surgeons, obstetricians gynecologists, and anesthesiologists are paid handsomely, averaging an annual wage of $239,200.

 While it can seem appealing to walk on the traditional path and pursue a degree that will guarantee success, it is still possible to follow majors off the beaten path.
 Colleges and universities all over the country offer innovative programs that might not be part of the conventional choices but present a chance to explore your passion and realize your full potential.

 Innovative academic programs may not be in the same league as traditional academic disciplines.
 Often, they are unheard of or unfamiliar, but their relevance as a field of study cannot be overlooked.
-Most of these programs have practical applications that are integral to technology advancement.
+Most of these programs have practical applications that are integral to technological advancement.